jbertrand89/matching_based_fsar/README.md

 * DATASET (between ssv2/kinetics100/ucf101)

 And then run the script.
 Each script is different depending on the matching function, so please refer to the model zoo to find the one you need.
-For example, for the Chamfer++ matching function,
+For example, with Chamfer++ matching, run
-run:
 ```
 ROOT_TEST_EPISODE_DIR=<your_path>
 CHECKPOINT_DIR=<your_checkpoint_dir>